-This Privacy Statement (“Statement”) describes what and how StackPath, LLC (“StackPath”, “we”, “our”, and “us”) gathers and how we may use personal information.
-This Statement applies to: (i) users of the website www.stackpath.com (the “Site”); (ii) users of StackPath services and related offerings that reference or link to this privacy statement (the “Service(s)”); and (iii) information gathered from visitors to websites using the Services. (i), (ii) and (iii) individually and collectively are referred to as “User(s)” or “you”.
+This Privacy Statement (“Statement”) describes what and how StackPath, LLC, and Highwinds Network Group, Inc., (“StackPath”, “we”, “our”, and “us”) gathers and how we may use personal information.
+This Statement applies to: (i) users of the website www.stackpath.com (the “Site”); (ii) users of StackPath services and related offerings that reference or link to this privacy statement (the “Service(s)”); and (iii) information gathered from visitors to websites using the Services; (iv) data subjects that interact with StackPath via offline methods (e.g. conference participants); (v) website job applicants. (i), (ii), (iii), (iv) and (v) individually and collectively are referred to as “User(s)” or “you”.
 It also describes your choices regarding use, access and correction of your personal information.
 The use of personal information we collect shall be limited to the purposes of providing the StackPath services and related offerings for which the user has engaged StackPath.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, StackPath is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-If you reside in an EEA member state or Switzerland, and we process your personal data in an EEA member state or Switzerland: If you have a question or complaint regarding the processing of your personal data, you may in the first instance contact the Company’s Privacy Office at firstname.lastname@example.org.
+If you reside in an EEA member state or Switzerland, and we process your personal data in an EEA member state or Switzerland: If you have a question or complaint regarding the processing of your personal data, you may in the first instance contact the Company’s Privacy Office using the Contact Information provided below.
 If you are unsatisfied, then you have the right to lodge a complaint with an EEA Data Protection Authority.

 “Cookies” do not tell us name, email address or passwords of a User.
 When a User visits the Site, we may use the computer’s cookies to provide a more personal and interactive experience.
 To improve and secure the Services we provide to Users, we may place cookies on websites of a User using the Services.
 One example is continually improving the identification of potential security threats to a User’s website.
-We do not store unobscured personal or private information in a cookie.
+For further information about cookie preferences please see our Cookie Preferences page.

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, computer operating system type, browser type, browser language, the website a User visited before browsing to our Site, pages viewed, how long a User spent on a page, access times and information about use of and actions on our Site to analyze trends in the aggregate and administer the Site.

 If we send any marketing emails, we will tell you how to “opt-out.”
-If you would like to discontinue receiving this information, you may update your email preferences by using the “Unsubscribe” link found in emails we send to you or by contacting us at email@example.com.
+If you would like to discontinue receiving this information, you may update your email preferences by using the “Unsubscribe” link found in emails we send to you or by contacting us using the Contact Information provided below.
 If you opt out, we may still send non-marketing emails including account-related or business communications.